-- Designed for Host Customers who receive direct program marketing and outreach from the SOMAH PA and its network of community-based organizations (CBOs). - Host Customers will most likely not have an identified contractor;23 Host Customers will obtain multiple bids from eligible contractors and will select the bid and contractor for their project. - Projects that select Track A will have their incentive funding earmarked for a three-month period prior to a Reservation Request to participate in Upfront Technical Assistance and obtain and review multiple project bids submitted by different eligible contractors.
+- Designed for Host Customers who receive direct program marketing and outreach from the SOMAH PA and its network of community-based organizations (CBOs). - Host Customers will most likely not have an identified contractor;23 Host Customers will obtain multiple bids from eligible contractors and will select the bid and contractor for their project. - Projects that select Track A will have their incentive funding earmarked for a threemonth period prior to a Reservation Request to participate in Upfront Technical Assistance and obtain and review multiple project bids submitted by different eligible contractors. - Standard TA services from the SOMAH PA are available throughout the project lifecycle.